 The facilities are excellent and it was great that we were allowed access even late into the night if we wanted.
 I was glad to take advantage and use the space and equipment as much as possible during the two weeks.

 Since 2010, Monique Lallier and Don Etherington have opened their personal studio for AAB classes.
-The Lallier/Etherington studio is a beautiful, comfortable and fully equipped facility.
+The Lallier Etherington studio is a beautiful, comfortable and fully equipped facility.
 The studio is located in Summerfield, North Carolina, a suburb of Greensboro.
+Greensboro is home to the University of North Carolina at Greensboro, as well as Etherington Conservation Services in nearby Browns Summit, the company Don founded in 1987.
 Courses in Summerfield provides students the opportunity to study in an alternative home environment that may be closer to home.
 Class size in Summerfield is limited to four students.
-Admission to the courses is competitive and students are selected based on commitment and skill.
-Pre-existing students are given priority until February 1.
+Pre-existing students are given priority until March 1.
 Tuition assistance is not available for the Summerfield campus.